CareerRipple/fullstack-website/developerREADME.md

 # Developer Instructions

 ### As of 9/10 "docker-compose up" is not yet functional.
-### Continue to run thing locally by pulling from main, and activating virtual environment:
+### Continue to run things locally by pulling from main, but also activate the virtual environment:
 ```
 venv\scripts\activate
 ```